snkzt/snkzt.github.io/posts/dotfile.md

 ---
-title: "Customise your coding environment for better productivity"
+title: "Customise coding environment for better productivity"
 date: 2022-06-27
 layout: default
 ---

 ## There are lots of repetitive actions required while coding.
-By minimising the number of chance working on those, we can reduce the amount of time we spend on trivial detour and therefore, the stress.
-Here are some changes to share.
+## By minimising the number of chance working on those, we can reduce the amount of time we spend on trivial detour and therefore, less stress.
+## Here are some changes to share.

 ## VS Code extension
 - [Open In GitHub](https://marketplace.visualstudio.com/items?itemName=sysoev.vscode-open-in-github): Open and view the current file on GitHub